TheDataBestie/Clinical-provider-Analysis-/README.md

 # Clinical-provider-Analysis-
 # *Hi Besties! 👋 Welcome to the Clinical Provider Dashboard!*

 clinical providers play a crucial role in patient outcomes, but how do we measure their impact?
-This project was inspired by the need to analyze provider effectiveness, patient demographics, and care trends to improve healthcare services.
+This project was inspired by the need to analyze provider effectiveness, patient demographics, and care trends to improve healthcare services..

 ## 📊 *Transforming Healthcare with Data-Driven Insights*